Healthy Homes Assessment Taita

 Draught Stopping Taita

-Draughts are a major cause of less temperature in homes.
-A cold house is more expensive to heat, resulting in wasted energy and incurring higher costs.
+Draughts can lead to lower temperatures in houses.
+A draughty home will cost more to heat, resulting in wasted energy and incurring higher costs.

-If you are able to feel external air flowing in or the air is clear out of a hole or gap or crack, then it is most likely a gap or crack that requirements sealing in any way.
-Large cracks and gaps should be permanently stopped.
-Gaps greater than 3mm that let air in or out from your house need to be sealed.
-For example, if an open fireplace isn’t in use it may cause draughts and should be blocked from.
-Property managers and landlords are responsible for making sure that such draughts are squelched as far as imaginable.
+If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it is most likely a gap or an opening that requirements sealing in somehow.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that let air into or out into the house need the sealing.
+For instance, if an open fireplace isn’t used it can cause draughts and should be blocked from.
+Landlords and property managers are responsible for making sure such draughts are eliminated whenever imaginable.

-You don’t require to block holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the household is heated and cools so that they are able to be closed and opened instead of than being stuck.
-We will test all doors and windows during an Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the building when the home warms and cools to allow them to be shut and opened, rather than securing.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections